tauhir/SeriesRecommender/README.md

 ## :dart: Todo ##

 The following list includes features that need to be worked on and bugs that need to be fixed
- - Build My Searches section
+ - optimize demo site (currently searching is extremely slow)
- - Login Functionality
+ -
  - Share lists
  - Show user where they can watch